mm80843/T3.5/docs/bp_7.md

 ### Contextual situations

-The context of application of the access restrictions are the following:
+The context of the application of access restrictions is the following:
--	Peak hour : How to manage the danger at this moment?
+-	Rush hour : How can the danger be managed at this time?
--	Opening hour : How to reduce the opening hour ?
+-	Opening hours : How can the opening time be reduced ?
--	Customer selection ?
+-	Choice of customers ?
 -	More personalised service ?
-This context problematics has to be applied to all people who enter in the building.
-An particular attention has to be made at access nodes of public buildings.
-The design phase has to integrate also the risk in their study.
+This contextual problem must be applied to all people entering the building Special attention must be paid to the access nodes of public buildings In the design phase, risk must also be included in the study.

 ### Problems to solve